Executive Overview

 The result is an easy to use ITAM and ITSM platform that provides unparalleled oversight of the IT ecosystem for management, audit, compliance and ITIL support functions to help IT organizations become better aligned and more responsive to dynamic business requirements.

-Virima is headquartered in Atlanta, GA and operates a research & development center in Bangalore, India.
-Virima is used by clients in technology, healthcare, professional services, manufacturing, distribution, hospitality/entertainment, and education.
+Virima, headquartered in Atlanta, GA, also operates a research & development center in Bangalore, India.
+Clients in technology, healthcare, professional services, manufacturing, distribution, hospitality/entertainment, and education sectors use Virima.

 PinkVERIFY™ is a registered trademark of Pink Elephant, Inc. ITIL® is a registered trademark of AXELOS Limited.